The Business District of Crawford, Mississippi

 by Laura May Hairston Blair Cotton - 1980

-Originally, the business district of Crawford was located at what is now the edge of Crawford to the west about one mile from the present location of the stores, filling stations etc. The "old town" burned after which it was rebuilt in the present location west of the GM&O Railroad.
+Originally, the business district of Crawford was located at what is now the edge of Crawford to the west about one mile from the present location of the stores, filling stations etc. The "old town" burned (17 August 1883, see below for more information) after which it was rebuilt in the present location west of the GM&O Railroad.
 The "right-of-way" of the railroad was deeded by John W. Carr - Grandfather of Mrs. Bailey Carr Scales who now lives in Starkville, Mississippi.
 The brick store buildings, with the exception of the liquor store, are the original buildings.
 The liquor store building was the first and only Bank in Crawford.
-It was burglarized and burned and Mr. Jack Ervin rebuilt it and operated the bank there for many years.
+It was burglarized (1921) and burned and Mr. Jack Ervin rebuilt it and operated the bank there for many years.
 His brother Wade Ervin preceded him in the bank as Cashier and Manager until his death.
-Mr. N. S. Carr was the first bank president until his death and my father, G. W. Hairston, succeeded him and remained in that capacity until his death.
+Mr. Nathaniel Scales Carr was the first bank president until his death and my father, George W. Hairston, succeeded him and remained in that capacity until his death.

 Crawford had a good dentist - Harry Smith.

 In the long, long ago there was a very large frame building across the street from the store in Crawford.
 It was built for an armory and used for storage of arms by the National Guard.
 This building had a large stage at the south end of the building.
 When it was no longer needed as an armory, it was used as a recreation hall and several times a year dances were held there.
 All the young people from miles around came.
 Good dance bands were engaged and really great, good times were enjoyed.
-I was a small girl then but my mother would take my sister and me out the neighbor children we would sit on the side-line out watch all of which was a real thrill for us.
-In the later years I con remember that school plays and other functions were held in the old armory.
+I was a small girl then but my mother would take my sister and me out with the neighbor children.
+We would sit on the side-line and watch, all of which was a real thrill for us.
+In the later years I can remember that school plays and other functions were held in the old armory.
 It has been demolished - no trace of it is left except the happy memories that still dwell with me.

-My Grandfather (Peter Constantine) Hairston, was a doctor.
+My Grandfather Dr. Peter Constantine Hairston, was a doctor.
 He and his family lived about 5 miles in the country east of Crawford.
 He served as doctor for the entire west end of Lowndes County in which Crawford is located.

 "The Institute" was the only school in Crawford.
 It was located west and slightly north of the business section of Crawford.
 It was a very large, rather "barny", building built with the idea of having boarding students as well as the local children.
 As far as I know, there were never any boarding students but children came from Crawford and a wide area surrounding Crawford.
 It was a splendid school and many successful men and women of that day, some still living, can remember it with pride.